-I teach my public classes in acrylics and use them most often in my work, but I also have a strong love of watercolor, ink, pencil and charcoal.
+I teach my public classes in acrylics and use them most often in my work, but also have a great love of watercolor, ink, pencil and charcoal.
 My favorite subjects are people.
 Sometimes I create realistic portraits, but mostly enjoy a more whimsical style with exaggerated features and vibrant colors.
 Being the extremely introverted person that I am, maybe this was initially a way for me to make friends?
 Literally make them.
 They’re visually pleasing and never require awkward conversation.

 My creative journey…

 I’ve been making art since I was a young girl.
 One of my earliest “artsy” memories is my clothes line art show at Grandma Jean’s house in Baltimore.
 “Selling” my creations for free to any relatives and neighbors I could get to stop.
 I never thought I’d become an artist though.
 I didn’t know any professional artists at the time and that goal seemed as unrealistic as becoming a famous actress or a super model or an astronaut.
 People did it… but only the truly exceptional.
 So for most of my life, creating was just a hobby and I was content with that.